 SCROLL DOWN TO SEE A SAMPLING OF EACH ARTIST’S WORK.

-TO REVIEW A COMPLETE SET OF ALL OF OUR ARTISTS’ CURRENT COLLECTIONS, PLEASE LOG IN TO THE LICENSEE PORTAL
+IF YOU ARE A LICENSOR AND WANT TO SEE EACH ARTISTS’ COMPLETE COLLECTIONS, PLEASE LOG IN TO THE LICENSEE PORTAL

-OR TO SEE A LARGER SHOT OF THE IMAGES BELOW, PLEASE CLICK ON THE IMAGE
+OR TO SEE A LARGER SHOT OF THE IMAGES BELOW, SIMPLY CLICK ON THE IMAGE

 A creative industry professional since 2005, Carla Schauer mixes patterns, textures, and tiny details to create classic surface and 3-dimensional designs with a modern twist.
 Schauer is an established industry reference and her designs have been published in numerous craft magazines and books.
 As an active member of CHA’s Designer Section, she provides freelance designs for industry leading manufacturers.
 Carla’s craft designs include memory art, 3-dimensional crafts, scrapbooking, card making, mixed media designs and home décor.